 Finally, security intelligence can help prevent crises before they happen.
 By providing early warning signs of potential problems, security intelligence can help decision-makers take steps to prevent situations before they occur.

-Technology plays a crucial role in security intelligence by providing analysts with the tools they need to identify patterns and trends quickly.
+Technology plays a crucial role in security intelligence by providing analysts with the tools to identify patterns and trends quickly.
 In an ever-changing world, security intelligence is more important than ever for keeping political leaders one step ahead of the curve._

 As our world becomes increasingly complex and the challenges we face become more complicated, it is essential to have a well-informed electorate who can make sound decisions.